Early Life of Kiran Bedi

 A nonfiction feature film on Kiran Bedi's life named "Yes Madam, Sir" has been produced by Australian film maker, Megan Doneman.
 In 2006, Norwegian MPower Film & Media and film maker Oystein Rakkenes released another documentary on Bedi and her prison revolution in Tihar Central Jail, ‘In Gandhi's Footsteps’.

 Kiran Bedi was BJP's Chief Minister Candidate for the 2015 Delhi Assembly elections, in which Arvind Kejriwal was Aam Aadmi Party’s Chief Minister Candidate.
 Kiran Bedi lost the election from Krishna Nagar constituency to Aam Admi Party’s candidate SK Bagga by a margin of 2277 votes and Aam Admi Party came to power again with an absolute majority after one year.

 Personal Life of Kiran Bedi

-Kiran Bedi married Brij Bedi who was a former University Tennis Player, textile Engineer by Profession and a renowned Social Activist in 1972 and three years later, in 1975, they had daughter Saina who is involved in Community Service.
+Kiran Bedi married Brij Bedi in 1972.
+He was a former University Tennis Player, textile Engineer by Profession and a renowned Social Activist.
+In 1975, they had a daughter named Saina who is involved in Community Service.